 “When you see a thief, you are pleased with him”.
 They are not merely tolerant of sin, but embrace it.

 “...you associate with adulterers”.
-They are unfaithful in ALL of their relationships, but earthly and heavenly.
+They are unfaithful in ALL of their relationships, both earthly and heavenly.

 “You let your mouth loose in evil and your tongue frames deceit”.
 Their speech betrays the true nature of their heart.